All you need to know about mobile cosmetics analysis applications

 THE consumers are increasingly attentive to ingredient lists included in their products.
 What are they looking for?
 Vegetable oils, ingredients of natural origin, organic cosmetics, or from slow cosmetics.
 This is why many analysis platforms have developed over the years.

 Let's take a look at some of these applications and their specificities.

 Launched in 2018, this french app independent works in collaboration with the School of Chemistry of Clermont-Ferrand.
 She rates cosmetics and ingredients using a color code.
 His criteria?
 The effects on health and on the environment !

-It is possible to analyze a specific product, or to access products classified by rating according to their category.
-Ideal for choosing a care product!
+It is possible to analyze a specific product, or access products classified by rating according to their category.
+Ideal for choosing a skincare product!

 It should be noted that this company donates 1% of its turnover to 4 associations which work in favor of the sustainable development.

 This platform created in 2018 has been talked about a lot in recent years and is among the most popular.
 First developed for food products, it has now extended its action by deciphering the creams, lotions, masks, serums, deodorants, shower gels, soaps, shampoos and hair care products, balms, toothpastes and other beauty products.

 Again, the color code system is used to rate the products.
 A detailed page explains the reasons for the rating awarded.

 The UFC What to Choose has also launched its own platform!
 QuelCosmetic analyzes the INCI list of the product of your choice and reports the undesirable or even carcinogenic substances.
 The application also offers a selection of cosmetics similar with fewer controversial ingredients!

 Just like its sisters, this application highlights the harmful and controversial ingredients, and synthetic substances problematic.
 It also offers an index of the most used ingredients in the beauty sector, and details the reasons why certain components are at risk.